 - Suitability: 5 years and up Beginner to adavced

-Each lesson is tailored to the individual student’s needs.
-Having performed and written music for a variety of contexts I understand that there is not always just one way to do things, and believe a holistic approach emphasising all kinds of music as a communal activity.
-Formal elements like sight-reading as well as learning to improvise and play by ear, music theory, and as a nuanced appreciation of different genres of music are all things that combine in equal measure to create a well-rounded musician.
+As a teacher Simon draws on a number of teaching philosophies, particularly Paul Harris’ concept of ‘simultaneous learning’, with each lesson tailored to the individual student’s needs.
+Having performed and written music for a variety of contexts, he understands that there is not just one way to make music and believes in a holistic approach emphasising music as a communal activity.
+Formal elements like sight-reading, analysis and technique are taught in combination with improvisation, aural skills, and musicianship, providing providing a nuanced appreciation of musical style while also building fundamental skills which create a well-rounded musician.

 Composition lessons focus on unlocking the student’s creative potential, beginning with short compositions for small groups, and eventually learning to compose and arrange for a full orchestra.